Play the Drums in GarageBand for iPhone

 Tap the Track Controls button in the control bar, tap Track Settings, then tap Recording.

-On iPhone 8, iPhone 7 or iPhone 6s, tap the Settings button in the control bar to access Track Controls, tap Track Settings, then tap Recording.
+On iPhone SE, iPhone 8, iPhone 7 or iPhone 6s, tap the Settings button in the control bar to access Track Controls, tap Track Settings, then tap Recording.

 Tap the “Bass Drum with Cymbal” switch to turn it on or off.